 - Mon-Thu; noon-midnight; Fri: noon-1am; Sat: noon-2am; Sun: noon-midnight

-Good Beer Guide pub in South Hackney, with its own microbrewery.
+Pub in South Hackney, with its own microbrewery.

 Inside, it's all dark wood, burgundy paintwork, and exposed brickwork.
 Seating is a mix of low stools, mismatched wooden chairs, and a couple of leather sofas.
 An area of slabby wooden tables and benches at one end has a view onto the microbrewery through a large glass window, while a pinball table and photo booth are available at the other end for those requiring more active entertainment.